By Your Headspace Mindfulness & Meditation Experts

 With the right skills and lifestyle changes, we can better regulate our emotions and train our brain to view life with a more balanced, less fearful perspective.
 Here’s how to relieve anxiety naturally, and with awareness.

 Exercise is one of the best anxiety remedies, immediately and long term.
-Going for a walk creates a diversion from your worries and releases muscle tension.
-Grab your headphones or earbuds on your way out; studies show that listening to music brings its own calming effects.
+Going for a walk creates a diversion from worries and releases muscle tension.
+Grab your headphones or earbuds on the way out:studies show that listening to music brings its own calming effects.

 Long term, regular exercise triggers the release of feel-good neurochemicals in the brain, building up resilience against stormy emotions.
-It boosts your confidence and your mood, and you don’t need to run a marathon to feel the benefits.
-Washing your car, hiking, gardening, a pick-up game — anything that gets you moving counts.
-Thirty minutes, 3 to 5 days a week can help to significantly improve anxiety symptoms, but even 10 minutes can make a difference.
+It boosts confidence and mood, and we don’t need to run a marathon to feel the benefits.
+Washing the car, hiking, gardening, a pick-up game — anything that gets us moving counts.
+Research shows that 30 minutes, 3 to 5 days a week can help to significantly improve anxiety symptoms, but even 10 minutes can make a difference.

-If you’re feeling jittery, pour a cup of chamomile or green tea.
 Known as a sleep aid, chamomile contains a compound called Matricaria recutita, which binds to the same brain receptors as drugs like Valium.
 Chamomile’s sedative effects may also come from the flavonoid apigenin.
-In one study at the University of Pennsylvania Medical Center in Philadelphia, patients with generalized anxiety disorder (GAD) who took chamomile supplements (1.2 % apigenin) for 8 weeks showed a significant decrease in anxiety symptoms compared with patients taking placebo.
+In one study, patients with generalized anxiety disorder (GAD) who took chamomile supplements (1.2 % apigenin) for 8 weeks showed a significant decrease in anxiety symptoms compared with patients taking placebo.
 (Despite improved quality control, herbal supplements aren’t regulated by the FDA the way medications are, so before taking any supplement, check with your doctor.)

-If you’re feeling anxious, try a distraction technique — anything that redirects your attention away from distressing thoughts or emotions.
-Run your fingers around the edge of your phone, put your hands under running cold water, color, or draw on a piece of paper.
-Distractions work because your brain can’t be in two places at once, and shifting your attention to any activity will interrupt a string of racing thoughts.
+Try anything that redirects your attention away from distressing thoughts or emotions: run your fingers around the edge of your phone, put your hands under running cold water, color or draw on a piece of paper.
+Distractions work because the brain can’t be in 2 places at once, and shifting attention to any activity will interrupt a string of racing thoughts.

 Science is discovering more about the “gut-brain connection.”
 Researchers often refer to the belly as the second brain, since about 95% of serotonin receptors are found in the lining of the gut.
-(It’s why you get butterflies in your stomach when you’re anxious.)
-Science shows that foods containing certain vitamins and minerals may help reduce anxiety, so when you’re thinking about natural ways to help anxiety, consider filling up on these:
+(It’s why we get butterflies in our stomach when we’re anxious.)
+Science shows that foods containing certain vitamins and minerals may help reduce anxiety, so when we’re thinking about natural ways to help anxiety, consider filling up on these:

-If you have anxiety, it’s a good idea to limit caffeine and alcohol — both of which can aggravate symptoms.
+It might also be a good idea to limit caffeine and alcohol — both of which can aggravate symptoms of anxiety.

 Research shows that B vitamins have many health and quality of life benefits, and supplementing with B vitamins is gaining scientific traction.
 This 2018 study found that people who ate food high in B vitamins showed significant improvements in their anxiety and stress scores than those who did not.
 Taking a high-quality B-complex supplement is generally very safe, since B vitamins are water-soluble, meaning the body excretes what it doesn’t use.
 But always consult with your doctor before taking any supplements since they can interact with medications or have side effects.

-Most of us associate feelings of warmth with a sense of calm and well-being — much the same way we would relaxing in the sun on a powdery-sand beach.
-Research shows that heating up your body, whether in a bath, steam room, or sauna, reduces muscle tension and anxiety.
+Most of us associate feelings of warmth with a sense of calm and well-being — much the same way we would relaxing in the sun on a sandy beach.
+Research shows that heating up the body, whether in a bath, steam room, or sauna, reduces muscle tension and anxiety.
 Sensations of warmth may alter neural circuits that control mood, including those that affect the neurotransmitter serotonin.
-You could also cozy up by a fire with a cup of tea or hot cocoa.
+Try cozying upby a fire with a cup of tea or hot cocoa, too.

 Most of us intuitively feel relaxed and less anxious when we’re outdoors, but in fact there’s science to back that up.
-Spending time in any natural setting lowers our blood pressure, heart rate, and our body’s production of the stress hormone cortisol.
-Researchers from the University of Exeter Medical School in England analyzing data from 10,000 people found that those living near more green space reported less mental distress.
-Said one psychology professor from Canada’s Trent University, “We underestimate the happiness effect of being outdoors.”
+Spending time in any natural setting lowers our blood pressure, heart rate, and the body’s production of the stress hormone cortisol.
+Research analyzing data from 10,000 people found that those living near more green space reported less mental distress.

 When it comes to the healing power of nature, Japan is clearly at the forefront with their practice of shinrin-yoku, roughly translated as “forest bathing,” or “taking in the forest atmosphere.”
 It’s about experiencing nature through all 5 senses, being mindful and present, absorbing the beauty, sounds, scents, and light in your surroundings.
 It’s a cornerstone of preventive healthcare in Japan, with officially designated trails, organized walks, and guided meditations.

-With regular meditation, we increase our ability to manage anxiety.
-Headspace co-founder and former Buddhist monk Andy Puddicombe says that we’re not trying to get rid of the anxiety when we sit to meditate — that’s not how you tackle anxiety.
-As Andy says, “Meditation isn’t about resisting anxiety or pushing it away; it’s about changing our relationship to it, being at ease with it, and being okay with it when it arises, without buying into it.
+“Meditation isn’t about resisting anxiety or pushing it away," says Headspace co-founder and former Buddhist monk Andy Puddicombe.
+"It’s about changing our relationship to it, being at ease with it, and being okay with it when it arises, without buying into it.
 When we’re able to watch the anxiety come and go, then that’s a really comfortable, healthy place to be."